Haikutimes.com

 america was settled

-in brick, not in blood
+in paint, not in blood

 boston's freedom trail lies red